designer-coderajay/designer-coderajay/README.md

 ## Who I Am

-I build evaluation infrastructure for language models — not dashboards that look good in demos, but pipelines that surface what metrics actually measure versus what they claim to measure.
+I build evaluation infrastructure for language models, not dashboards that look good in demos, but pipelines that surface what metrics actually measure versus what they claim to measure.

 My core thesis: **confidence scores are lying to you**.
 I proved it with a near-zero correlation (r = 0.009) between model confidence and internal reasoning faithfulness.
 That finding came from combining activation patching, causal circuit analysis, and a reproducible benchmarking framework I built from scratch.